Krypton3/Django-Project/README.md

 # Django-Project
-This repository contains basic django documentation example and REST framework example.
+This repository contains well documented django application example and REST framework example.
 This project is created using Docker.
+This project also has it's own documentation for REST framework example.